 Once the adoption is complete, families will work to finalize their adoption in a court of law.
 For families pursuing adoption in Idaho across state lines, they will finalize the adoption in their home state.
 Families adopting domestically or from foster care must wait a minimum of six months to finalize the adoption.
 This is to allow for the post-placement visits to take place.
 A report of the post-placement visits, along with the termination of parental rights/consent, will be presented to the judge at a hearing.
 The judge will evaluate if the adoption was conducted legally and ethically, and then the judge will issue a final adoption decree.
 If the child’s name needs to be changed, the court will issue a certificate, and families will file to receive a new birth certificate for their child.
 Families adopting internationally may or may not need to finalize their adoption in state court, but it is still a good idea to do so.
 Often, a court will file and enter an order recognizing the foreign adoption without a formal hearing.
 Finalizing the adoption in the U.S. allows for a new birth certificate to be issued for the child, and the child’s records to be maintained by Vital Statistics.

 Thankfully, there is assistance available for families.
-Families pursuing foster adoption in Idaho may use the Idaho Adoption Assistance to reimburse up to $2,000 in adoption-related expenses.
+Families pursuing foster adoption in Idaho may use the Idaho Adoption Assistance to reimburse up to a certain amount in adoption-related expenses.
 Additionally, families can expect to receive monthly subsidies along with a Medicaid card to assist with medical expenses until the child is 18.
 Some employers offer adoption benefits, and active-duty military personnel can find reimbursement for adoption-related expenses through the National Military Family Association.
-All families can partake in the adoption tax credit (ATC), which permits a tax credit of $13,810 per child.
+All families can partake in the adoption tax credit (ATC), which permits a tax credit of a certain amount per child.
 The credit can be used over the course of five years, and families adopting domestically may take advantage of the credit as soon as they begin the process.
 Families adopting domestically may use the ATC whether the adoption is finalized or not.
 Families adopting internationally will have to wait until the adoption is complete to claim the tax credit.
 Still worried about affording adoption?
 There are countless loans and grants available to families, so be sure to do your research.

 Pursuing adoption can be daunting but it is an incredible journey and a beautiful way to build a family.
 Do you have experience with adoption in Idaho?
 Any tips or advice?